 Page No.

 3.4 Presentation and disclosure 8

 a) Overview 8

 b) Presenting Discontinued Operations 8

 c) Presentation of a non-current asset or disposal group classified as held for sale 11

 4 Tax treatment before FRS implementation 13

 5 Tax issues arising from FRS implementation 13

 6 Situations where tax issues may arise after FRS implementation 13

 6.1 Tax treatment on classification of a non-current asset as held for sale 13

 6.1.1.
 In the year that the asset is classified as HFS 13

 a) Temporary disuse 14

 b) Continued to be used 14

-c) Ceased to be used 16
+c) Ceased to be used 14

 d) Proposals 16

 6.1.2.
 In the year that the asset is actually disposed 16

-a) Temporary disuse 16
+a) Temporary disuse 17

-b) Continued to be used 17
+b) Continued to be usedc) Ceased to be used 17 18

-c) Ceased to be used 18
+c) Ceased to be used 10

-6.1.3.
-Tax treatments in other countries a) United Kingdom b) Singapore c) Australia 20

 6.2 Tax treatment of asset HFS if the asset is not subsequently sold 20

-a) Asset previously temporarily disused 21
+a) Asset previously temporarily disused 20

 b) Asset previously continued to be used 21

 c) Asset previously ceased to be used 21

-d) Tax treatments in other countries 23

-6.3 Tax treatment of impairment gains or losses 23
+6.3 Tax treatment of impairment gains or losses 22

-6.4 Summary of scenarios and tax treatments 24
+6.4 Summary of scenarios and tax treatments 23

-App endix i - iii
+Appendix i - iii